RayHightower/rayhightower.github.octo-broken/README.md

 * Bootstrapp app

 		$: cd jekyll-lunr-search/spec/javascripts/fixtures/app
-		$: bundle install
-		$: rake generate

-* Copy files and directories

-		$: cp ../../../../_config.yml _config.yml
-		$: cp ../../../../plugins/search_generator.rb plugins/search_generator.rb
-		$: cp ../../../../plugins/ext.rb plugins/ext.rb

-* Sync app/source folder and populate it with some posts

-		$: rsync -a ../../support/source .

-* Sync app/sass folder to include path to images via jekyll-assets liquid {% asset_path %} tag

-		$: rsync -a ../../support/sass .

-* Update site

-		$: rake generate
+    $: rake test_setup

-You can now simply go back to your jekyll-lunr-search dir and start guard; it will automatically watch and compile changes in your source and spec coffeescript files.
+You can now simply go back to your jekyll-lunr-search dir and start guard; it will automatically compile coffeescript files and watch for changes in your source and spec directories.

 * Guard

 		$: cd jekyll-lunr-search
-		$: guard
+		$: rake wc

 ## References